sophyzhou/presentation4/Introduction.md

 ##Benefits of Objective-C

 Developers use Objective-C for various reasons.
-1.  **First**, it’s an object-oriented language.
-The kind of functionality that’s packaged in the Cocoa frameworks can only be delivered through object-oriented techniques.
+1. **Object-oriented Features**.
+Object-oriented techniques could facilitate us to take advantages of functionality which is packaged in the Cocoa frameworks.
-2. **Second**, because Objective-C incorporates C, you get all the benefits of C when working within Objective-C. You can choose when to apply object-oriented way (define a new class, for example) and when to stick to procedural programming techniques (define a structure and some functions instead of a class).
+2. **Benifits inherited from C**.
+Because Objective-C inherites from C and extend C capacities, you get all the benefits of C when working within Objective-C. You can choose when to apply object-oriented way and when to stick to procedural programming techniques.
-3. **Moreover**, Objective-C is a fundamentally simple language.
-Its syntax is descriptive, unambiguous, so that it is easy to learn for beginners.
+3. **Simplicity**.
+It is easy to learn for beginners, since its syntax is simple, descriptive, unambiguous.
-4. **Also**, Objective-C is the most dynamic of the object-oriented languages based on C. The compiler preserves a great deal of information about the objects themselves for use at runtime.
-Dynamism gives Objective-C programs unusual flexibility and power in mainly two ways:
+4. **Dynamic Capacities**.
+Objective-C is the most dynamic object-oriented language based on C. The dynamic capacities enable Objective-C programs to have more flexibility.

-- Objective-C supports an open style of dynamic binding, a style that can accommodate a simple architecture for interactive user interfaces.
-- Dynamism enables the construction of sophisticated development tools.

 ## Framework